StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-standalone-server.md

 #### Ensure cluster health is green

 Make sure the cluster health is green before initiating the backup.
+This confirms that the local Elasticsearch instance is functioning properly and that the data is fully replicated.

+To check the health of your Elasticsearch instance, use the following command:

 !!!
 Example ""

     ```bash
     curl -X GET "localhost:9200/_cluster/health?pretty"
     ```

+The response should show `"status": "green"`, indicating that the Elasticsearch instance is healthy and ready for the backup process.

 ### Procedure